- Fan Zone

 He played professionally oversees in Argentina in 2008 and in Turkey and Israel in 2009.

-In August 2010 he joined the staff at Penn State Abington and last season the team tripled its win total from the previous year, thanks to a recruiting class that included the conference rookie of the year and the league’s top rebounder and top three-point shooter.
+In August 2010 he joined the staff at Penn State Abington and helped the team triple its win total from the previous year, thanks to a recruiting class that included the conference rookie of the year and the league’s top rebounder and top three-point shooter.